 Dukes!
 2290 BCR (101 DCOR) Royal Canadian Army Cadet Corps is a non-profit youth organization.
 We parade every Thursday night during the school year between 6:00 and 9:00 pm at the Beatty Street Drill Hall located in downtown Vancouver.
 We pride ourselves on providing every cadet opportunities to develop the core skills needed for their adult life.
 That is why our program is 100% free.
 There are no activity fees, no registration cost, no yearly fees, and all our uniforms are provided for free.

 HOw to Join?

-Please complete and email the application form to email@example.com or submit an inquiry using the form under "CONTACT".
-We are happy to answer all questions you have.
+If you have any questions, please email email@example.com or submit an inquiry using the form under "CONTACT".
+We are happy to answer all the questions you have.

 What We Offer and What You Learn

 Fitness is a core aspect of the cadet program.
 2290 holds multiple sports night throughout a training year.
 During sports nights, cadets participate in fitness tests and various sports such as dogeball, soccer, handball, and obstacle courses.

 Cadets are given the opportunity to participate in numerous activities that promote physical fitness, team building, leadership, and having fun in a safe environment.
 Some of these activities include rock climbing, biking, and various sports.

 Leadership and Citizenship